maxxar92/EdgeTelegramBot/README.md

 - /stargate <3-letter stargate> - Displays all hosts connected to the queried stargate
 - /added \<days\> - Show statistics added hosts in last \<days\>.
 - /hosts - Show per-country statistics of current hosts
+- /staked - Get the percentage of staked tokens from the total supply
 - /register <10 number registry id> - Registers a device for [check-edge](https://github.com/befranz/check-edge) failure reports, check the link for setup guidelines.

 #### Notifications